Zero-shot Sim2Real Transfer for Magnet-Based Tactile Sensor on Insertion Tasks: Conclusion

 \section{Conclusion}

-Dense, distributed, 3-axis, magnet-based tactile sensor (i.e., u-skin) balances well between durability and tactile density.
+Dense, distributed, 3-axes, magnet-based tactile sensor (i.e., u-skin) balances well between durability, tactile density, and compactness.
 In our work, we try to bridge the sim-to-real gap of these sensors.
-We identify three aspects of the sim-to-real gap: non-uniform contact, poisson effect, and scale difference, and propose a novel \method~ method to mitigate these gaps.
+Here, we identify three aspects of the sim-to-real gap: non-uniform contact, poisson effect, and scale difference, and propose a novel \method~ method to mitigate these gaps.
 We evaluate our approach on \textit{blind} insertion tasks and show that \method~ improves the real-world success rate by 50\% over baselines.
 Our work creates new possibilities to future sim-to-real learning of visual-tactile manipulation skills with magnet-based sensors.